luvidal/luke/README.md

 # luke
- Turns your old mobile phones into a survellance kit
+ Turns your old mobile phone into a survellance kit